-Rather than bricks and mortar the towpath is now bounded by railings, which are of quite some vintage.
-They clearly escaped the large scale metal collections that took place in the early years of the Second World War, when there was a great drive to turn scrap iron into munitions.
+Initially, the standard width of the Hertford Union towpath was 10 feet and along much of canal the boundary was marked by a low brick wall.
+However, the towpath has long been separated from Victoria Park by railings, which are of quite some vintage, and there is a disused gate which allowed direct access from the canal.
+The gate and the railings clearly escaped the large scale metal collections that took place in the early years of the Second World War, when there was a great drive to turn scrap iron into munitions.
 At first the surrender of railings which, according to recycling experts, had a special value in the manufacture of ships’ cables, chains and other fittings, was voluntary and many London boroughs offered those in public ownership.
 Some commentators applauded this.
 The influential left-wing writer and broadcaster J.B.
 Priestly, for example, considered railings as ugly thickets of iron, observing that London parks had miles of railings around them.
 He also complained about The little gardens in the squares, which might be open and pleasant, are severely railed in, as if there were tigers lurking in their bushes.

 Tigers or not compulsion soon arrived.
 As the need for scrap metal grew requisitioning became necessary and in October 1941 many local newspapers informed their readers that unless railings were needed for safety reasons or had special artistic merit or of historic interest then they could be legally taken away.
 Passions ran high about the change and the Daily Mirror had a report about one irate owner marching into the office of a borough surveyor, slamming down a pistol and exclaiming ‘That is for the bloke who is going to take my railings’.
 I think we can safely say he lost his railings anyway.